 - archive the final author version of your book chapter (or article etc) in a repository.
-Loughborough University requires that staff submit a copy of all academic journal articles, conference papers and book chapters to the Institutional Repository.
+Loughborough University requires that staff submit a copy of all academic journal articles, conference papers and book chapters to the Research Repository.

 - To disseminate individual copies to colleagues.